New World Translation: Controversial passages

+Prohibitions

-Russia ban
+Russia

 The New World Translation, along with the Jehovah's Witnesses organization, was banned in Russia in 2017, after the prosecution used quotes from Wikipedia to argue that the translation is extremist and not a true Bible.
 This decision was questioned by international observers, and even by Alexander Dvorkin, who had previously asked for the Jehovah's Witnesses' organization to be banned.